 Full List of ingredients: Organic tart-cherry, organic blue vervain flower, organic chamomile flower, organic passion flower, vegetable glycerin, and purified water.

-Dr. Green Mom Nature Profen PM™ (Nighttime Ache Relief)
+Dr. Green Life Nature Profen PM™ (Nighttime Ache Relief)

 Professional Strength Nighttime Nourishing Herbal Blend to promote tension relief and circulation.
 This gentle blend of herbs was purposely created to help with everyday stress.

-Dr. Green Mom Please Sleep!™ (For Infants & Kids)
+Dr. Green Life Please Sleep!™ (For Infants & Kids)

 Certified Organic Herbal Blend to promote deep relaxation and sound sleep.
 This gentle blend of USDA organic herbs was lovingly created to help little ones wind down before bed and to support truly restful sleep